csphilli/csphilli/README.md

 Most of the [Hive](https://www.hive.fi/en/) ([school 42](https://en.wikipedia.org/wiki/42_(school))) projects I did are public.
 The ones I'm most proud of are pinned below this About section

 ## 🔭 Current project
 **NOTE:** Unfortunately I can't provide public access to this repo.
-However, if you're a recruiter looking to pick my mind about the site, and what I've done with it, i'd be glad to schedule a meeting so I can share a screen and show you.
+However, if you'd like to pick my mind about the site, and what I've done with it, i'd be glad to schedule a meeting so I can share a screen and show you.

 I love baseball.
 When I moved to Finland, I couldn't believe they had American baseball.
 I joined the Helsinki Mets and played for several years.
 I'm now the current treasurer and website maintainer for the organization.
 When I first started maintaining the site, it was wordpress.
 But then I changed careers into computer programming and saw a great opportunity to improve my skills as a web developer.